robotnoises/ideas/README.md

 # ideas

-Running list of ideas, most of which are bad.
+> A running list of ideas, most of which are bad.

+* Automated technical recruiting
+* Simple file encryption & sharing ([sh](https://github.com/robotnoises/secrethandshake))